 In order to determine the indirect impact each Arts Industry employee creates in Boone County, the same Industry Footprint Analysis was performed using the REMI forecasting software.
 The Boone County specific results show a generally increasing trend.
 The 2020-2023 numbers show a comparatively large increase in the indirect employment impact, which can be attributed to the Arts Industry receiving COVID-19 relief funds.
-From 2024-2034, the economy is forecasted to return to similar pre-COVID-19 trends and show that it will take 5 additional Arts Industry employees to create 1 new job in Boone County, and from 2042-2050 it will take 4 additional Arts Industry employees to create 1 new job in Boone County, and from 2051-2060 it will only take 2 additional Arts Industry employees to create 1 new job in Boone County.
+From 2024-2034, the economy is forecasted to return to similar pre-COVID-19 trends and show that it will take 5 additional Arts Industry employees to create 1 new job in Boone County.
+From 2035-2041 it will take 4 additional Arts Industry employees to create 1 new job in Boone County, and from 2042-2050 it will take 3 additional Arts Industry employees to create 1 new job in Boone County, and from 2051-2060 it will only take 2 additional Arts Industry employees to create 1 new job in Boone County.
 This follows a similar upward trend seen in the Winnebago County employee impact analysis, where over time, each Arts Industry employee will have a greater impact on the Countywide economy.
 See Graph 29.